 Of course, the vast majority of online services use some form of encryption to protect the data traveling to and from their servers.
 But only a few tech companies encrypt your information in such a way that even the company cannot decrypt it.
 This kind of encryption is called end-to-end encryption(new window) (E2EE).
 Whenever possible, use services that offer E2EE and protect your privacy by default.

 Use encrypted email

 Services like Gmail and Yahoo can scan your mailbox to collect data.
 Google, for instance, reads your purchase confirmation emails(new window) to build a database of everything you buy.
 If you don’t want your email service provider to have access to this kind of private information, you should switch to an end-to-end encrypted email provider.

 Messages between Proton Mail users are always transmitted in encrypted form.
 When a user sends an email to another Proton Mail user, the emails are encrypted on the sender’s device, and can only be decrypted by the recipient.
-All emails sent to/from a Proton Mail account (even if the other side is not using Proton Mail) are stored with zero-access encryption.
+All emails sent to/from a Proton Mail account (even if the other side is not using Proton Mail) are stored with zero-access encryption(new window).
 Once a message is encrypted, only the account owner can decrypt it.

 We recommend: Create a free Proton Mail account and download our mobile app(new window) to start using private email.
 When signing up for newsletters or online services, you should provide them with your encrypted email address.

 For instant messaging, you have many options.
 WhatsApp is one of the most popular chat apps, and it features E2EE.
 But Facebook (which owns WhatsApp) can see who you communicate with and when, and there may even be ways for Facebook to gain access to your messages(new window) if it wanted to.
 Facebook Messenger is not E2EE by default.
 WeChat also offers no E2EE.

 We recommend: For better chat security and privacy, we recommend using Wire or Signal.